 - Places to observe and learn from nature

 Consider these zones while planning your garden.
-Keep your daily crops close to your house, and move less-frequently visited areas farther out as necessary.
+Keep your daily crops close to your house, and move less frequently visited areas farther out as necessary.
 Try to plan your daily, weekly, monthly, and annual routes as efficiently as possible.
-Keeping the ecology of the land in mind, while also keeping a wholistic vision, can help you create a long-term, sustainable, and highly-productive design for your property.
+Keeping the ecology of the land in mind, while also keeping a holistic vision, can help you create a long-term, sustainable, and highly-productive design for your property.

 Here are some great permaculture ideas for improving your garden: